mdfnam/QnA/Foundation: English Grammar.md

-# Foundation for Status
+# Foundation: English Grammar

 ## Defining Noun
-A noun is a word that represents a beings, place, thing or concept (idea).
+A noun is a word that represents a being, place, thing or idea.
-- **beings :** It refers to the creator and all of his living creations : people, animal, angel, jinn & devil.
+- **beings :** It refers to the creator and all of his living creations : people, animal, angel, jinn and devil.
 - **place :** It refers to a location or an area.
 - **thing :** It refers to non living object which you can see and touch.
 - **Idea :** It refers to an abstract notion or a concept that have not any physical presence.